pixhawk/Hardware/sapog_reference_hardware/README.md

 This directory contains the reference hardware design for [PX4 Sapog](https://kb.zubax.com/x/cYAh) - an advanced open source ESC firmware.

-This specific design is intended as an application note and is not recommended for direct manufacturing.
+This specific design is intended as an application note;
-The main knowledge to gather from this design is the pinout of the MCU and its immediate connections.
+the main knowledge to gather from this design is the pinout of the MCU and its immediate connections.
 The design is implemented in Eagle, version 7 or newer is required.

 ## Resources